MicGrz2003/Signals/README.md

 # Signals

-Visualization of signals with the ability to change hyperparameters.
+Visualization of few signals with the ability to change hyperparameters.